scikit-multiflow/scikit-multiflow.github.io/_pages/quick-start-guide.md

 ## First example.

-Inthis example, we will use a data stream to train a `Hoeffding Tree (VFDT)` classifier and will measure its performance using prequential evaluation:
+In this example, we will use a data stream to train a `Hoeffding Tree (VFDT)` classifier and will measure its performance using prequential evaluation:

 1. Create a stream